Skip navigation to main content. U.S. Department of Energy's Solar Decathlon | Powered by the Sun

 University of Texas at Austin: Maximizing Potential

 Students from the University of Texas at Austin designed the Mobile Utility Unit for the U.S. Department of Energy Solar Decathlon 2002.
-Their part-modular building, part-Airstream trailer is now permanently parked at the Center for Maximum Potential Building Systems (CMPBS) in Austin, Texas.
+Based on an agreement with the University of Texas School of Architecture, the part-modular building, part-Airstream trailer is now permanently parked at the Center for Maximum Potential Building Systems (CMPBS) in Austin, Texas.

 "[The house] has hosted countless memorable parties and tours," says Fisk.
 "CMPBS staff and interns have a particular fondness for the Airstream mobile kitchen."

 Although the overall structure of the house remains the same, CMPBS has made weatherization improvements to the building envelope with volunteer help from American Youthworks.
 A window-mounted AC unit was added in summer 2010.
-CMPBS is also assessing the ice battery, photovoltaic, and solar hot water systems for potential performance improvements.
+The batteries to support the solar photovoltaics, the ice battery designed to provide cool air, and the solar water heating system are not currently functioning.